BRITE-REU/programming-workshops/source/workshops/02_R/Workshop_R.rst

 Running one test
 ***********************

 The t-test is a common choice for performing a differential analysis.
+Next we will perform a simple differential test comparing treated and control groups in our gene expression data.
 The "dex" column in `metadata` gives group values for treated and control samples.

 .. code:: R
     # 1 Create a new data.frame called `genedata` with two columns: 1) log-transformed expression values of "ENSG00000002549" and 2) group values from the "dex" variable.
 Call the columns "ex" and "group", respectively.